 In the Warrior Cats arc Power of Three, Berrynose complains that the ThunderClan leader Firestar is letting too many kittypets (house cats) into his Clan and tainting the blood of the Clan.
 Another cat immediately points out that Berrynose himself was a kittypet that Firestar let into the Clan, only for Berrynose to try to claim that it's different.

-Chappelle's Show had a skit called "Black White Supremacist" set in the Deep South.
-Clayton Bigsby is a blind black man who grows up under the impression that he is white; he becomes a prominent white supremacist writer and Klan leader.
-His fellow Klan members never see him out of his robes (and those that do know he's black don't tell him in fear he would kill himself so there will be one less black person in the world), and when he finally finds out he's black, he leaves his wife, accusing her of being a "nigger lover".
+The Chappelle's Show skit "Black White Supremacist" subverts this trope with Clayton Bigsby, a black man from the Deep South who was born blind and is unaware of the fact that he is black.
+He grows up to become a white supremacist writer and Klan leader.
+His fellow Klan members never see him out of his robes (and those that do know he's black don't tell him in fear he would kill himself so there will be one less black person in the world).
+Played straight later when he finally does find out he's black; he leaves his wife, accusing her of being a "nigger lover".

 Saul Tigh on Battlestar Galacticareally hates the Cylons — he has them tortured and executed, and even orders suicide bombings to strike back on New Caprica.
 But as we find out in the season three finale, he's one of the finalfirstfinal five Cylons, along with the wife he killed for conspiring with the Cylons.
 Saul qualifies for this trope in that he doesn't treat Cylons any better upon finding this out.